simfection/simfection/README.md

 ### Open an Interactive Shell in the `simfection` Docker

-To open an interactive shell, issue `docker exec -it simfection`.
+To open an interactive shell, issue `docker exec -it simfection bash`.

 When you want to exit the interactive shell, issue `exit`.